-Now, Lemma~\ref{lem:chase-full-linear-rc} and Lemma~\ref{lem:chase-wcformula} imply that, for every set of dependencies $\Sigma$ that is full and CQ-FO-rewritable, $\D\cup\aux(\D')\models\repaircheckingformula(\Sigma)$ iff $\D'$ is a repair of $\SD$.
-Thus, repair checking is FO-rewritable for every $\Sigma$ that is full and CQ-FO-rewritable and, consequently, the problem is in $\aczero$.
+Now, given a CQ-FO-rewritable set of full dependencies $\Sigma$, we can encode the conditions of the above lemma in terms of an FO sentence.
+Indeed, Lemma~\ref{lem:chase-wcformula} and Lemma~\ref{lem:chase-full-linear-rc} imply that, for every set of dependencies $\Sigma$ that is full and CQ-FO-rewritable, $\repaircheckingformula(\Sigma)$ evaluates to true in $\D\cup\aux(\D')$ iff $\D'$ is a repair of $\SD$.
+Thus, repair checking is FO-rewritable for every $\Sigma$ that is full and CQ-FO-rewritable and, consequently, the problem is in $\aczero$. \end{proof}